-Agentic AI in the healthcare industry
+Agentic AI use cases in the healthcare industry

-Agentic AI in the healthcare industry
+Agentic AI use cases in the healthcare industry

 Agentic AI is evolving and emerging as the next big thing shaping applied technology in the healthcare industry.
 Agentic AI – agents within intelligent frameworks – can reason, autonomously resolve healthcare challenges, and make informed decisions with limited human oversight.